ulyasarialfitroh/sdk-broad/README.md

 ## How it Works

-The script operates in a continuous loop, performing the following steps:
+The application operates in a continuous loop, performing the following steps:

 1.  **Initialization**: The `BridgeOrchestrator` is instantiated.
 It loads the configuration, establishes a connection to the source chain RPC via the `BlockchainConnector`, and prepares the `EventScanner` and `CrossChainRelayer`.
 2.  **Calculate Scan Range**: In each loop iteration, the `EventScanner` determines the range of blocks to scan.
 It starts from `last_scanned_block + 1` and ends at `latest_block - BLOCK_CONFIRMATIONS`.
 3.  **Fetch Logs**: It uses `web3.py` to query the RPC node for event logs matching the `TokensLocked` event signature from the specified bridge contract within the calculated block range.
 4.  **Process Events**: If any events are found, the `BridgeOrchestrator` iterates through them.
-5.  **Prevent Duplicates**: It checks a local cache (`processed_txs`) to ensure the event's transaction hash has not been processed before, preventing duplicate relays.
+5.  **Prevent Duplicates**: It checks a local cache (`processed_txs`) to ensure the event's transaction hash has not already been processed, preventing duplicate relays.
 6.  **Relay Data**: For each new, valid event, it invokes the `CrossChainRelayer`.
 The relayer formats the event data into a JSON payload and sends it to the configured destination API endpoint.
 7.  **Handle Relay Failure**: If the API call fails, the error is logged.
 The event is *not* marked as processed, ensuring that the system will automatically retry relaying it in the next scan cycle.
 8.  **Update State**: After a block range is scanned successfully (regardless of whether events were found), the `EventScanner` updates its `last_scanned_block` state.
 9.  **Wait**: The orchestrator pauses for a configured interval (`POLL_INTERVAL_SECONDS`) before starting the next cycle.

-## Usage Example
+## Usage Guide

 ### 1. Prerequisites